Challenges and Solutions for Enrolling Children Requiring Medical Care in Daycare and Preschool

 This article addressed the daycare and kindergarten enrollment issues that families with children requiring medical care inevitably face when they wish to work.

-Unfortunately, many municipalities are still unprepared for acceptance, and there are significant regional differences, making it difficult to find a definitive solution.
+Unfortunately, many municipalities are still not prepared to accept these children, and there is significant regional disparity, making it difficult to find a decisive solution.

-Although more than four years have passed since the Medical Care Support Act for Children was enacted, and the support system is gradually being established, further efforts are needed to fully achieve the law's goal of "preventing family job loss."
+Although more than four years have passed since the enactment of the Act on Support for Children Requiring Medical Care, and support systems are gradually being established, further efforts are needed to fully realize the law's goal of "preventing family members from leaving their jobs."

 In this current situation, the best course of action is to consult with as many people as possible.

-As a parent and mother of a child requiring medical care, I sincerely hope for an early resolution to the issue where parents must strive so hard to enroll their children in daycare or kindergarten, and I wholeheartedly support the efforts of these parents.
+As a parent and mother of a child requiring medical care, I sincerely hope for an early resolution to the issue where parents have to go to such lengths to enroll their children in daycare or kindergarten, and I wholeheartedly support the efforts of parents striving to overcome this challenge.

 Share this article